 Readmission to a program will be granted on a space-available basis within the appropriate course sequence.
 A student will be required to complete the curriculum requirements in place at the time of re-enrollment.

-Readmission to the Associate of Science in Nursing Program
+Readmission to the Associate of Science in Nursing Programs

-Requirements for readmission to the ASN program can be found by clicking on the following link: ASN Readmission Requirements
+Requirements for readmission to the ASN programs can be found on the ASN program pages.

 Readmission to the Dental Hygiene Program

-Requirements for readmission to the Dental Hygiene program can be found by clicking on the following link: Dental Hygiene Readmission Requirements
+Requirements for readmission to the Dental Hygiene program can be found on the Dental Hygiene program page.

-Requirements for readmission to the Clinical Laboratory Technology program can be found by clicking on the following link: Clinical Laboratory Technology Readmission Requirements
+Requirements for readmission to the Medical Laboratory Technology program can be found on the Medical Laboratory Technology program page.

 Readmission to the Practical Nursing Program

-Requirements for readmission to the Practical Nursing program can be found by clicking on the following link: Practical Nursing Readmission Requirements
+Requirements for readmission to the Practical Nursing program can be found on the Practical Nursing program page.

 Readmission to the Radiologic Technology Program

-Requirements for readmission to the Practical Nursing program can be found by clicking on the following link: Radiologic Technology Readmission Requirements
+Requirements for readmission to the Radiologic Technology program can be found on the Radiologic Technology program page.

 If a person is less than 18 years of age, he/she may register as an in-state student only upon showing that his/her supporting parent or United States court-appointed legal guardian has been a legal resident of Georgia for a period of at least 12 consecutive months immediately preceding the first day of classes of the school term for which the student is seeking in-state tuition.
 If a parent or legal guardian of a minor changes his/her legal residence in Georgia, a minor student may continue to take courses for a period of 12 consecutive months as an in-state student.
 After the 12-month period, the student may continue his/her registration only upon the payment of fees at the out-of-state rate.
 In the event that a legal resident of Georgia is appointed as guardian of a non-resident minor, such minor will not be permitted to register as an in-state student until the expiration of one (1) year from the date of court appointment, and then only upon proper showing that such appointment was not made to avoid payment of out-of-state fees.